parlaynu/hue-utilities/README.md

 other events can't be logged, I was just interested in these ones so didn't bother adding support for other event types or even better, generalizing the code to handle any event type.
 On the todo list.

+### Silent Light

+I've had a few issues after power outages where the lights come on.
+This is normally OK except for when it happens in the middle of the night in the bedroom.
+From memory, there used to be a setting accessible from the app to control this, but I can't find it anymore.
+There is an option still available in the API though which this utility uses to configure the option.

+It works in a lot of situations I've tested, however, if the power if off for an extended period of time, then they still come on with the power.

+Once you have the light's id from the 'ls-devices.py' tool, you can run it like this:

+    $ ./bin/silent-light.py 7d12ae2a-dad7-4564-833c-386f4b3f0e57

+Listing the light's settings once this has been run will show the powerup configuration to be off:

+    $ ./bin/ls-light.py 7d12ae2a-dad7-4564-833c-386f4b3f0e57
+    {...
+     'powerup': {'color': {'mode': 'previous'},
+                 'configured': True,
+                 'dimming': {'mode': 'previous'},
+                 'on': {'mode': 'on', 'on': {'on': False}},
+                 'preset': 'custom'},
+      ... }

+Test it by unplugging, waiting a few minutes and then plugging back in.

+To do the opposite, that is have the light always turn on, run with the '--negate' flag.

+### Checking Silent Status

+To verify that your lights are still in silent mode, you can use the check-silent.py application:

+    $ ./check-silent.py -h
+    usage: check-silent.py [-h] light_id [light_id ...]

+    positional arguments:
+      light_id    id of light to check

+For example:

+    $ ./check-silent.py fc513d4a-2b9b-4cc5-b0a7-38e4812949a1 c8dba9da-9b15-44f0-8888-0a4a72c3620a
+    fc513d4a-2b9b-4cc5-b0a7-38e4812949a1: name: Light1, silent: True
+    c8dba9da-9b15-44f0-8888-0a4a72c3620a: name: Light2, silent: True

+This can also optionally send notifications to you using the pushover APP.
+To configure this, edit the configuration file in 'hlib/resources/config.yaml' and add these entries:

+    pushover_token: application-token
+    pushover_clients:
+    - client-key

+To create your application and find your client key, refer to the [pushover API documentation](https://pushover.net/api).

+I run this as a cron job on a raspberry pi.